Success Stories:

 Age: 4

-Diagnoses: Cerebral Palsy
+Diagnosis: Cerebral Palsy

-Goal #1: Communicate appropriately in moments of heightened emotionality
+Goal #1: Communicate appropriately in moments of heightened emotionality.

-Goal #2: Manage “fight or flight” response in daily situations
+Goal #2: Manage “fight or flight” response in daily situations.

 "The doctor told me, 'I need you to understand, she will never walk like you, she will never talk like you, she can be the best that she can but she will never do that like you.'
 But now, I see her talking, I see her walking, she’s started jumping, she’s started running, and I see her so happy – and I am so glad we’re here and found this place."